 Resources for your company

 In addition to helping the community at large, companies also need to look internally when it comes to taking a stand during turbulent times.
 Auditing pay equity, building a culture of inclusion and belonging, introducing fair hiring practices, and prioritizing employee wellbeing are all ways businesses can walk the walk.
-Communication and transparency are essential for building trust and accountability with employees on this front.
+Communication and transparency are essential for building trust and accountability with employees.

-But, business’ duties during trying times don’t end there.
-During periods of uncertainty and change, most people look to their employers for support and answers.
+But, a company's duties during trying times don’t end there.
+Most people look to their employers during periods of uncertainty and change for support and answers.
 Even amidst layoffs and budget cuts, HR teams have the impossible task of keeping morale and productivity high.
-But even as challenging situations arise, there is one aspect companies can always fall back on to help see them through: their company culture.
+But even as challenging situations arise, there is one aspect companies can always fall back on: their company culture.

 In these difficult times, companies are finding out what their culture really is.
 The way people show up – from leaders to front line employees – is based on the environment you’ve created for them.